Top 25 Japanese Foods You Need to Try Out

 There are a wide variety of broths available from soy sauce to miso.
 It is usually topped with char siu (pork belly), a marinated boiled egg, and some spring onions.

 5. Takoyaki (Octopus Dumpling Balls)

-Once fried, it is topped with a thick takoyaki sauce, mayonnaise, and dried bonito flakes.
-Straight from the grill, takoyaki is the best snack, often enjoyed at Japanese festivals and firework nights.
+Once fried, it is topped with a thick Takoyaki sauce, mayonnaise, and dried bonito flakes.
+Straight from the grill, Takoyaki is the best snack, often enjoyed at Japanese festivals and fireworks nights.

 Going well with a beer or Japanese sake, these skewers are perfect for summer barbecues.
 The charcoal barbecue flavor along with the succulent meat is the ultimate summer combination.